 Chasing lower CPA at the expense of lead quality.
 Cheap leads that do not convert cost more overall.

-The total revenue a business expects from a single customer over the entire duration of their relationship.
+Customer lifetime value is the revenue or profit a business expects from one customer over the full relationship.

 Industries We Serve